Skip to main content

 The grandkids aren't alright: the intergenerational effects of prenatal pollution exposure

-Using newly linked survey and administrative data, providing more than 150 million parent-child links, we show that regulation-induced improvements in early life air quality have intergenerational effects on human capital accumulation in the United States - the second-generation is more likely to attend college.
-Supporting evidence indicates that intergenerational transmission arises from greater parental resources and investments, rather than heritable channels.
-Our findings suggest that within-generation estimates of marginal damages substantially underestimate the total welfare effects of improving environmental quality.
+Using newly linked survey and administrative data we provide early evidence that regulation- induced improvements in prenatal air quality have intergenerational effects on human capital accumulation in the United States.
+Supporting evidence suggests that intergenerational trans-mission arises more from greater parental resources and investments than heritable channels.
+Overall, our findings suggest that within-generation analyses of marginal damages could substantially underestimate the total benefits of improving environmental quality and highlight the importance of directly evaluating intergenerational effects.

 Jonathan Colmer and John Voorheis